Jump To A Section:

 How do you indicate on the application more details about LanguageBird?

-You can only put this type of information about a school in an additional section on the application for other information you would like to provide.
-You can write something like: LanguageBird is a WASC accredited, UC A-G approved, NCAA approved online language school where students are taught one to one live with a native speaking instructor at an accelerated pace.
+You can only provide additional information about a school in an "additional information" section.
+You can write something like: LanguageBird is accredited by WASC and Cognia and is UC A-G and NCAA approved.
+It is an online language school where students are taught one-to-one live via video chat with a native speaking instructor at an accelerated pace.

 What if the student is still enrolled and not finished with a course by the time the application is due?
 What will the transcript look like?If the student has finished 12 lessons they will get a mid-year grade (semester).
 That can be represented in the application.
 All classes planned but not yet taken or completed get logged onto the application as either "Planned" or "in Progress".